 If your employee is shielding in line with public health guidelines or lives with someone who’s shielding, they can be furloughed.
 Similarly, if an employee is temporarily unable to work because of childcare responsibilities or caring for a vulnerable person at home, they can be furloughed.

 The government says that short-term illness and self-isolation shouldn’t be a consideration when deciding whether to furlough employees.

 The scheme has been put in place to support all workers (not just employees) paid through the PAYE system.

 This means if you have apprentices, casual workers or zero-hours contract workers, they’ll still be covered if they’re paid through PAYE.

 If a worker is self-employed, they won’t qualify for furlough under the CJRS, but they might be eligible for in the form of the Self-employed Income Support Scheme (SEISS).
 This scheme has been set up to help self-employed people whose businesses have been adversely affected by the pandemic.

-They’ll need to have trading profits of less than £50,000 and have submitted a Self Assessment tax return for tax year 2018-19.
+They’ll need to have trading profits of less than £50,000 and have submitted a Self Assessment tax return by 2 March 2021.